Dark Chocolate Granola

 4 images showing the step by step process of preparing a chocolate granola recipe.

-Sprinkle with the chocolate chips then allow to cool completely on the pan.
+Finally, sprinkle with the dark chocolate chips then allow to cool completely on the pan.
 It’s ready to enjoy!

 Overhead view of vegan chocolate chip granola with on a baking tray.